 Thank you for your love and support!

-We are EXCITED to announce that GiGi’s Playhouse will host its annual “i have a Voice” International Gala on Friday, April 13th, 2018 at a brand NEW location: Lusso Fine Motors in Scottsdale, Arizona.
+We are EXCITED to announce that GiGi’s Playhouse will host its annual “i have a Voice” International Gala on Saturday, January 12th, 2019 at Westin Kierland Resort & Spa in Scottsdale, Arizona.
 Black Cocktail Attire This year’s event will feature National Founder and CNN Hero – Nancy Gianni.
-Our host for the evening […]
+Our host for the evening is 3TV’s […]

 Higher Octave Healing Rock Bands perform on August 18th at 1:00 and at 6:00.
 At this big event, 12 bands play in a concert like setting.
 Music As Therapy is sponsoring two bands from GiGi’s Playhouse to perform at the concert.
 The kids/bands practice all year for this event.
 Tatum Lynn will be a co-emcee […]